freenas/freenas-docs/userguide/storage.rst

    Initial Import Volume Screen

-If you are importing an unencrypted ZFS pool, select :guilabel:`No: Skip to import` to open the screen shown in :numref:`Figure %s <zfs_import_nonencrypt_fig>`.
+If importing an unencrypted ZFS pool, select :guilabel:`No: Skip to import` to open the screen shown in :numref:`Figure %s <zfs_import_nonencrypt_fig>`.